-Objective 5: In carrying out its functions, consult the Northern Ireland Executive, the PSNI, statutory agencies, local Councils, communities and civic society
+- the Northern Ireland Executive, the PSNI, relevant statutory agencies, local Councils, communities and civic society - the UK Government and relevant law enforcement agencies, - the Irish Government and relevant law enforcement agencies:

-Target Lead Responsibility Performance Indicators Progress against target To inform the work of the Commission and understand the Commissioners Focused and constructive engagement. issues under its consideration.
-Support: Joint Secretaries An agreed stakeholder engagement plan to facilitate consultation with: The NI Executive, Relevant NI government departments, Police Service of Northern Ireland (PSNI), Statutory agencies, NI local Councils, Communities, Civic society organisations.
+Target Lead Responsibility Performance Indicators To engage to inform the work of the Commission and understand the issues under its consideration.
+Commissioners and Secretariat Focused and constructive engagement.
+An agreed stakeholder engagement plan to facilitate consultation with: The NI Executive, Relevant NI government departments, including the Programme Team Police Service of Northern Ireland (PSNI), Statutory agencies, NI local Councils, Communities, Civic society organisations.
+Her Majesty's Revenue and Customs, National Crime Agency, Other relevant law enforcement agencies, The Northern Ireland Office (NIO), Other relevant Whitehall departments.
+An Garda Síochána (AGS), Cross Border Joint Agency Task Force, The Department of Justice The Department of Foreign Affairs (DFA), Other relevant Irish Government departments.

-Make recommendations to the Northern Ireland Executive in order to inform future Programme for Government priorities and commitments through to 2021
+Make recommendations to the Northern Ireland Executive in order to inform future Programme for Government priorities and commitments, and to inform the implementation of the Executive's Programme

-Target Lead Responsibility Performance Indicators Progress against target To make recommendations where appropriate that influence the Programme for Government.
-Commissioners Support: Joint Secretaries Identifying, including from consultation and research, areas which the Executive may wish to consider for inclusion in the Programme for Government.
-Reflecting recommendations in the Commission's reports.
+Target Lead Responsibility Performance Indicators To make recommendations where Commissioners and • Identifying, including from consultation and research, areas which the Executive may appropriate that influence the Joint Secretariat wish to consider for inclusion in the Programme for Government and/or future work Programme for Government and to in this area. inform the implementation of the Government decision making reflecting recommendations in the Commission's Executive's Programme. reports.
 Reviewing progress made following recommendations.

-Objective 7: Supporting long term peace and stability in society and stable and inclusive devolved Government in Northern Ireland
+Objective 5: Carry out functions with a view to supporting long term peace and stability in society and stable and inclusive devolved Government in Northern Ireland

-Target Lead Responsibility Performance Indicators Progress against target To report on practical, comprehensive and effective measures which contribute to a society free of paramilitary activity and to highlight areas of good practice in this regard.
-Commissioners Support: Joint Secretaries Highlight practical and effective measures.
+Target Lead Responsibility Performance Indicators To report on practical, comprehensive and effective measures which contribute to a society free of paramilitary activity and to highlight areas of good practice in this regard.
+Commissioners and Secretariat Highlight practical and effective measures.
 Highlight areas of good practice.
-Reference in annual/ad hoc reports.

-To maintain high standards of corporate governance and ensure value for money is achieved
+Objective 6: To maintain high standards of corporate governance and ensure value for money is achieved

-Targets Lead Responsibility Performance Indicators Progress against target To promote the highest standards of corporate governance.
-To ensure value for money.
-UK Joint Secretary Support: Secretariat Staff Commissioners Key relationships amongst the accounting officer, the Internal Audit team, the Commission and the sponsoring department are defined and facilitated.
-Monthly financial and regular governance meetings are held with Sponsor Body.
-Annual Report and Accounts are completed on time and to the required standards.
+JK Joint Secretary • Key relationships amongst the accounting officer, the Internal Audit team, the Rey relationships amongst the accounting officer, the internal Addit team, the Commission and the sponsoring department are defined and facilitated.
+Support: Secretariat Monthly financial and regular governance meetings are held with Sponsor Body.
+Staff Annual Report and Accounts are completed on time and to the required standards.
 Production of unqualified accounts.
-Corporate governance matters are included in agendas for monthly Commission meetings.
-Effective, efficient and accurate processes of budgetary and financial management.
+Commissioners Corporate governance matters are included in agendas for monthly Commission meetings. • Effective, efficient and accurate processes of budgetary and financial management.
 Spend within budget and in accordance with public expenditure requirements.
-In-year efficiencies identified.
-Payments processed in a timely manner, and relevant finance processes adhered to.
-Ensure that all procurement is compliant with the regulations stipulated by sponsor department.
-Risks identified, assessed and managed on an on-going basis by use of risk register.
-Website established in line with Commission requirements.
+In-year efficiencies identified. • Payments processed in a timely manner, and relevant finance processes adhered to. • Ensure that all procurement is compliant with the regulations stipulated by sponsor department. • Ensure compliance with gifts/hospitality policies and registration and managing of interests. • Risks identified, assessed and managed on an on-going basis by use of risk register.
 Joint Secretaries User friendly website in place with relevant publications on line.
-To ensure all information and information assets are managed Joint Secretaries Manage information in accordance with all relevant legislative requirements and policies.
+Joint Secretaries Manage information in accordance with all relevant legislative requirements and policies.
 Monitor information assurance procedures.
+Commissioners oint Secretaries